EleutherAI/website/content-blog/pile-t5.md

 ## Acknowledgments

 We are grateful to Stability AI for providing the compute required to train these models, and to the TRC Program for providing compute to finetune some of the models.
+Thanks to Stella Biderman and @philpax for making adjustments to the blog post.

 ## Citation